 In writing back to the readers, I outlined some things to think about in my replies.

-One thing to consider is that the clone, even if they could successfully and safely be made, would not be the same person who has been lost.
+A clone would not be the same person who has been lost.
 They would be like an identical twin produced at a different time.